zshn25/zshn25.github.io/_posts/2024-04-11-the-necessity-of-the-state.md

 Hobbes's justification for the state, emerging as a necessary response to natural anarchy, is based on the following assumptions:

 - the natural condition of humans is war of every man against another, but this is not always the case.
-Natural contiditon of humans also includes community, peace, based on consensus without escalating to conflict.
+Natural condition of humans also includes community, peace, based on consensus without escalating to conflict.
-- to be governed by the state is better than anarchy, but the creation of state brings its own disadvantages, such as heirarchies, inequality, etc. In fact, many anarchists believe the opposite
+- to be governed by the state is better than anarchy, but the creation of state brings its own disadvantages, such as hierarchies, inequality, etc. In fact, many anarchists believe the opposite
   > we must not hastily conclude that the mischiefs of anarchy are worse than those which government is qualified to produce.
   >
   > *(Godwin 1793: bk VII, chap.
 V, p.
 736)*